ONLY 2 SPACES LEFT

 The Best of Slovenia

-There are only so many times that Slovenia can be called a “hidden gem” and still remain reclusive.
+There are only so many times that Slovenia can be called a “hidden gem” and remain exclusive.
 But if you visit this tiny country with us, nestled between the Alps and the Adriatic Sea, you might feel you’ve discovered a little-known paradise tucked away in Eastern Europe.
-Full of wonderland landscapes, Slovenia offers travelers a destination that is easy to navigate in a country where English spoken just about everywhere, even beyond the confines of charming, Zürich-like Ljubljana.
-Slovenia is one of the safest countries in the world, not to mention the cleanest (it won National Geographic’s 2017 World Legacy Award), as the most sustainable tourist destination, and Ljubljana, the capitol city, was Green Capital of Europe in 2016.
+Full of wonderland landscapes, Slovenia offers travelers a destination that is easy to navigate in a country where English spoken just about everywhere, even beyond the confines of charming, Zürich-like city of Ljubljana.
+Slovenia is one of the safest countries in the world, not to mention the cleanest (it won National Geographic’s 2017 World Legacy Award), as the most sustainable tourist destination.
+And Ljubljana, the capitol city, was designated the Green Capital of Europe in 2016.

 We’ve created the Grand Tour of Slovenia for a small group with all the best sites the country has to offer, in a safe and secure way.